edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

     ConnectTimeout = "5" # Seconds
-    SkipCertVerify = "false" # Only used if Cert/Key file or Cert/Key PEMblock are specified ClientAuth = "none" # Valid values are: `none`, `usernamepassword` or `clientcert` Secretpath = "messagebus"  # Path in secret store used if Authmode not `none`
+    SkipCertVerify = "false" # Only used if Cert/Key file or Cert/Key PEMblock are specified ClientAuth = "none" # Valid values are: `none`, `usernamepassword` or `clientcert` Secretpath = "messagebus"  # Path in secret store used if ClientAuth not `none`
 ```

 #### Core Data